gohugoio/hugo/content/en/content-management/image-processing/index.md

 <!-- Specifies a libwebp preset, not a libwebp image hint. -->

-Applicable to WebP images, this option corresponds to a set of pre-defined encoding parameters.
+Applicable to WebP images, this option corresponds to a set of predefined encoding parameters.

 Value|Example
 :--|:--